genesistoxical/webapp/README.md

 </p>

 ## Features
-Does not cut or stretch the image.
-Simple interface, just a few clicks to convert.
-High resolution icon.
+- Does not cut or stretch the image.
+- Simple interface, just a few clicks to convert.
-Supports **.png .jpg .jpeg .jfif .gif** or **.bmp**
+- Supports **.png .jpg .jpeg .jfif .gif** or **.bmp**
+- High resolution icon.

 <br/>